ghga-de/milestones-docs/45-topi-antelope/technical_specification.md

 Formatter and LoggerAdapter.

 ### Consolidating Uvicorn Logging
-The `ApiConfigBase` in `ghga-service-commons` class should be redefined to subclass from the new `LoggingConfig` class (name subject to change) in `hexkit.` The library also needs to be modified so uvicorn's logging configuration can be changed.
+`ghga-service-commons` needs to be modified so uvicorn's logging configuration can be changed.
 Uvicorn uses a special formatter class and comes with colored output.
 However, it does not include certain standard information by default, such as a timestamp.
 Uvicorn should be configured or set up such that any resulting log messages retain the same JSON format.
 The logs should be shipped with timestamps and all relevant information listed in the example above.
+Uvicorn is configured to use three different loggers by default:
+- "uvicorn"
+- "uvicorn.error"
+- "uvicorn.access"

 ### Pilot Repository
 A single repository (which is to be determined) will be updated as part of this epic.